-- In the Axis Powers Hetalia movie, the characters do this when they find out that England had put his home-made scones into the gift bags they gave the invading aliens.
+- In the Hetalia: Axis Powers movie, the characters do this when they find out that England had put his home-made scones into the gift bags they gave the invading aliens.

-- Hellsing gives this treatment to various characters but the most telling instances are when Warren SS vampires tremble in fear of Seras and when two entire armies attack Alucard "lest something dreadful happen."
+- Hellsing gives this treatment to various characters but the most telling instances are when Waffen SS vampires tremble in fear of Seras and when two entire armies attack Alucard "lest something dreadful happen."

 - In Cerebus: Church & State, Cerebus has become (a very cranky) pope.
 His every word is therefore divinely true.
 At one point, a bunch of his followers are cheering him as he walks into his HQ.
 Cerebus interrupts them with, "ANYONE WHO MOVES BEFORE MOST HOLY COMES BACK OUT WILL SPEND ETERNITY SIPPING LAVA THROUGH AN IRON STRAW!"
 The next panel is a hundred frozen followers, and a hundred separate "Oh crap" thought bubbles.